neo4j/neo4j-graphrag-python/docs/source/user_guide.rst

 - `$ilike`: LIKE operator case-insensitive.

-Here are example of valid filters and their meaning:
+Here are examples of valid filter syntaxes and their meaning:

 .. list-table:: Filters syntax
    :widths: 80 80